ykhan-5/University-ERD-SQL-Project/README.md

-# University-ERD-SQL-Project
-This fictional university database was modeled using ERD storytelling and implemented in SQL.
-It includes normalized schema design, semantic business constraints, and sample queries reflecting real-world operations.

 # 🏛️ University ERD & SQL Project

 This project models a fictional university database system using an Entity-Relationship Diagram (ERD) and normalized SQL tables.
 The goal is to represent real-world academic operations — including colleges, classes, professors, students, buildings, and deans — in a structured, queryable database format.